ThinLiquid/dni/rentry.md

+# dni
+* kung lao haters
+* homophobes, racists, zionists, sexists, and those who support them
+* "dark humor" mfs, this apply to those who have actual dark humor
+* rentry hoarders with over 1000 urls. if you claimed them by hand then dawg you can interact cuz damn you have the patience to do that?
+* rentry hoarders/traders with a "im never trading these" section and then theres over 100 urls in there (if you decorated all of them then its alright)
+* age regressors. sorry but im no caregiver
+* those who vent freely (ex. venting in public servers in the general channel)
+* "you know what, fuck it, im gonna bring my drama into this random server" people
+* endogenic / non traumagenic systems and supporters
+* "good faith" labels
+* fakeclaiming
+* toyasakikasa shippers
+* mcytwt / shtwt / edtwt, mcyt, stans, dsmp, okegom, nekopara, vivziepop
+* -14, 27+
 * If one is over BMI 23，please refrain from interacting with atashi ！The ball-jointed doll finds that being thin is of the purest kind，and would not like to be grouped with those who are unpure.
 * Alter Race Believers
 * Singlets who use system terms